KRM7/gapp/docs/miscellaneous.md

 runs will be the same.
 This will be true regardless of the number of threads used, there is no need to use single-threaded execution for this.
 However, the number of threads used should not be changed between the runs, as that would lead to different results.

+Changing the number of execution threads will also cause the random number generators to be reset, so the `seed()` method should be called *after* setting the number of threads.

 The results also depend on the implementation of the standard library, so they will not be reproducible using different implementations.
 This also means that results